mozilla/bedrock/docs/attribution/0001-analytics.rst

 ..
 Important::

-    All metrics and pings we record using Glean must first undergo a `data review`_ before being made active in production.
+    All metrics and events we record using Glean must first undergo a `data review`_ before being made active in production.
 Therefore anytime we make new additions to these files, those changes should also undergo review.

-Using Glean pings in individual page bundles
+Using Glean events in individual page bundles
 --------------------------------------------

 Our analytics code for Glean lives in a single bundle in the base template, which is intended to be shared across all web pages.
-This bundle automatically initializes Glean and records page view pings.
-It also creates some helpers that can be used across different page bundles to record interaction pings such as link clicks and form submissions.
+This bundle automatically initializes Glean and records page hit events.
+It also creates some helpers that can be used across different page bundles to record interaction events such as link clicks and form submissions.

-The ``Mozilla.Glean.pagePing()`` helper can be used to record pings that are specific to a page, such as successful form completions:
+The ``Mozilla.Glean.pageEvent()`` helper can be used to record events that are specific to a page, such as successful form completions:

 .. code-block:: javascript

     if (typeof window.Mozilla.Glean !== 'undefined') {
-        window.Mozilla.Glean.pagePing({
+        window.Mozilla.Glean.pageEvent({
             label: 'newsletter-sign-up-success',
             type: 'mozilla-and-you' // type is optional
         });
     }

-It can also be used to record non-interaction pings that are not directly initiated by a visitor:
+It can also be used to record non-interaction events that are not directly initiated by a visitor:

 .. code-block:: javascript

     if (typeof window.Mozilla.Glean !== 'undefined') {
-        window.Mozilla.Glean.pagePing({
+        window.Mozilla.Glean.pageEvent({
             label: 'firefox-default',
             nonInteraction: true
         });
     }

-The ``Mozilla.Glean.clickPing()`` helper can be used to record click pings that are specific to an element in a page, such as a link or button.
+The ``Mozilla.Glean.clickEvent()`` helper can be used to record click events that are specific to an element in a page, such as a link or button.

 .. code-block:: javascript

     if (typeof window.Mozilla.Glean !== 'undefined') {
-        window.Mozilla.Glean.clickPing({
+        window.Mozilla.Glean.clickEvent({
             label: 'firefox-download',
             type: 'macOS, release, en-US', // type is optional
             position: 'primary' // position is optional